marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-architecture.md

 | `metadata` | Contains meta information about the workflow as a JSON blob and includes details such as the length of the inbox, the length of the history, and a 64-bit integer representing the workflow generation (for cases where the instance ID gets reused).
 The length information is used to determine which keys need to be read or written to when loading or saving workflow state updates. |

 {{% alert title="Warning" color="warning" %}}
-Workflow actor state will remain in the state store even after a workflow has completed.
+Workflow actor state remains in the state store even after a workflow has completed.
 Creating a large number of workflows could result in unbounded storage usage.
-In a future release, data retention policies will be introduced that can automatically purge the state store of old workflow state.
+To address this either purge workflows using their ID or directly delete entries in the workflow DB store.
 {{% /alert %}}

 The following diagram illustrates the typical lifecycle of a workflow actor.